First of all, a Portugal road trip should be on everybody’s list.

 Stop one on this southern Portugal road trip:

 Head out of Lisbon and put directions on for Sines.
 You will be on the motorway for a bit, and then there will be signs for Sines.

-This whole section of windy roads features many jaw-dropping views of the Atlantic ocean.
-You will also see pass through massive shipping port.
+This whole section of winding roads features many jaw-dropping views of the Atlantic ocean.
+You will also see it pass through massive shipping ports.